Rubusch/ansible__raspberry/README.md

 ## Setup RPI target

 Connect ethernet connection to the RPI.
+The RPI will show up on IP **10.1.10.203 (static)**.
 Plug SD card into the RPI and power the board.
 When it is up and running.
 Optionally verify the board is up.
 ```
 $ cd ./ansible
 $ ansible all -m ping